dchen71/dchen71.github.io/about.md

 title: About
 ---

-I am an aspiring software engineer who is working on developing my programmatic skills.
-The technologies that I am acquainted wtih and am working on are:

-* Java
-* Python
-* Ruby
-* R
-* Bioconductor
-* MySQL
-* PostgreSQL
-* Javascript/jQuery
-* Ruby on Rails
-* CSS/SASS

-I am interested in data science and bioinformatics and am slowly working on mastering them.
-It's quite a deep field so I am taking it bit by bit while learning other technologies to supplement them.
+My name is Daniel Chen.
+I have a biology background and an interest in bioinformatics.
+I am an aspiring software engineer who is interested in applying my skills into bioinformatics or research.
+When not slowly building up bioinfomratics background, I work on mastering other fields including web and machine learning.
+I am interested in data science  and am slowly working on mastering all the subtle nuances of the field.
+Programming is an interesting skill set that has broadened my horizons.

+When not being crunched by machines, I slowly build fluency in foreign languages to fulfill my goals of being a polyglot.

+Feel free to contact me through linkedin if you ever want to talk about anything.